diegoulloao/nvim-file-location/README.md

 ![nvim-file-location](https://user-images.githubusercontent.com/45423661/200167439-cbdc2a41-8e45-466b-b74c-83a8b474a24b.gif)

 # 1. Prerequisites
-Make sure to have the clipboard enabled in your vim configuation:
+Make sure to have the clipboard enabled in your nvim configuration:

 **Lua**
 ```lua